startups.md

 Honest buying notes for founders

-- Don’t overbuy: <5 seats, pre-PMF?
-Chase automation speed and pipeline sight over feature bloat.
+• Don’t overbuy: Under 5 seats and pre-product-market fit?
+Prioritize automation speed and pipeline visibility over feature bloat.

-- 48-hour test: Import 50 contacts, sequence, dashboard, call - fastest all-around wins.
+• 48-hour test: Import 50 contacts, create sequences, check dashboards, make calls - the fastest all-around experience wins.

-- True cost math: Factor add-ons (leads, minutes, AI, seats).
-Watch “gotchas” like Pipedrive extras (pricing), HubSpot credits (pricing; credits).
+• True cost math: Factor in add-ons (leads, minutes, AI, seats).
+Watch for hidden costs like Pipedrive extras (pricing), HubSpot credits (pricing; credits).

 Conclusion: The CRM you pick today shapes your growth tomorrow

 Undecided?
-Trial two parallel, watch team pull.
-Software doesn’t close - people do.
+Trial two in parallel, watch which one your team gravitates toward.
+Software doesn’t close deals - people do.
 Right CRM?
-No missed shots.
+Fewer missed opportunities.